What is the best way to become an entrepreneur?

 - Seller – Most businesses rely too much on the entrepreneur – seller – which could result in the decline of the business under new ownership.

-- Established business – If you can afford it, you can buy a well established business with customers and a healthy revenue.
+- Established business – If you can afford it, you can buy a well-established business with customers and healthy revenue.